Maharishi School (US): Tennis

 Maharishi School's former tennis coach Lawrence Eyre has been featured in Sports Illustrated and was the Iowa Tennis Association's Coach of the Year in 2000.
-Eyre was the 2007 Central Sectional Coach of the Year selected by the National Federation of State High School Associations and the United States Professional Tennis Association (USPTA) 2008 Missouri Valley Coach of the Year in 2008.
+Eyre was the 2007 Central Sectional Coach of the Year selected by the National Federation of State High School Associations and the United States Professional Tennis Association(USPTA) 2008 Missouri Valley Coach of the Year in 2008.
 Eyre was selected by the USPTA as National High School Coach of the Year in 2009.

-Following Eyre's retirement in spring 2012, Steve Briggs was appointed head coach.